ratify-project/ratify/docs/reference/ratify-framework-overview.md

 *Cons*

 - This model will be good if registry supports artifact type filtering.
 If not, every verifier will query  all referrers and do the filtering on the client side which can be expensive (we have hard 3 second timeout for the admission controller in k8s)
 - How do we manage configuration without duplicating?
-For example, trust policy required to verify signatures of SBOM might be duplicated both under SBOM and notary verifier.
+For example, trust policy required to verify signatures of SBOM might be duplicated both under SBOM and notation verifier.
 If delegation model is used to support nested verification, then [model 2](#Model-2-Light-weight-verifiers) might be cleaner way to control the flow of verification.

 #### Model 2: Light weight verifiers